Young people in custody

 |Breach of statutory order||Domestic Burglary||Drugs||Robbery||Sexual offences||Violence against the person||Other offences|

 |Year||Breach of statutory order % White||Breach of statutory order % Other||Domestic Burglary % White||Domestic Burglary % Other||Drugs % White||Drugs % Other||Robbery % White||Robbery % Other||Sexual offences % White||Sexual offences % Other||Violence against the person % White||Violence against the person % Other||Other offences % White||Other offences % Other|

-The numbers of young people in custody are counted at the beginning of each month.
-They are updated to include new admissions during the month, and then averaged across a 12-month period.
+The number of young people in custody is counted at the start of each month.
+Figures are updated to include new admissions during the month, and then averaged across a 12-month period.

 6. Data sources